jdittrich/userNeedResearchBook/text/dataGathering.md

 > A negative example of feedback would be:
 > »It was great to hear that you say you have some trouble exchanging files by mail!« (Since you may have already thought of a feature that might be helpful in that case)

 The participant will try to be a nice person try to make you happy by going on about the problems with files in mails even if sending files per mail is possibly not that bad in the participant’s view.
-Instead of reassuring the participant using judgements and emotions, focus on the fact that you got information you that helps you:
+Instead of reassuring the participant using judgments and emotions, focus on the fact that you got information you that helps you:

 > »That was interesting to hear –«